holochain/bootstrap/README.md

 handle to maximise the diversity of their view on the network before they attempt to join, which has benefits beyond eclipse protection.

-Paranoid agents can implement their own randomness using `get` and `list`.

 ### Now

 Get the time 'now' from the service as a millisecond unix timestamp.